NetComposer/nksip/doc/api/sipapp.md

 nksip:update(nksip:app_name()|nksip:app_id(), nksip:optslist()) ->
     {ok, nksip:app_id()} | {error, term()}.
 ```
 Updates the callback module or options of a running SipApp.

-It is not allowed to change transports.
+You can change any configuration parameter on the fly, except for transports.
+See [Configuration](../reference/configuration.md).

 ### get_all/0